 On January 23, 2025, TJPA conducted and the PMOC participated in the Q4 2024 Risk Register update, which was focused on risks in three areas: those influenced by third parties, those involving right-of-way, and market competition, as well as several top-ranked risks and certain Project Issues that may need to be raised to risk status.
-In total, 15 existing risks were reviewed; one had scoring decreased, one was retired, another was retired but a new risk will supersede it, two were flagged for separate breakout sessions to further evaluate, and the remaining ten were not changed.
-Also, five Project Issues were reviewed; one was raised to a risk, and the other four were flagged for separate breakout sessions.
-The risk update meeting also discussed that the team had convened a mini-risk analysis on December 10, 2024. focused on risks and opportunities related to the potential combination of contracts 50-TS and 55-YB, which continues under evaluation.
-A separate focused risk workshop to further explore the risks and opportunities of combining the 50-TS and 55-YB contracts is planned for early March 2025.
+In total, 15 existing risks were reviewed and five Project Issues were reviewed during the risk update.
+As a result, two risks were added, five risks were retired, and eight risks had scoring changes.
+The Q4 Risk Memorandum dated March 12, 2025, which included a copy of the Risk Register as updated during the meeting, was distributed for the March 2025 PMOC meeting with the project team.
+As of this update, the Risk Register contains 66 risks, of which TJPA consider 25 to be unacceptable, 37 to be undesirable, and 4 to be acceptable, and 2 opportunities.
+The risk update meeting also discussed that the team had convened a mini-risk analysis on December 10, 2024, focused on risks and opportunities related to the potential combination of Contracts 50-TS and 55-YB.
+Additional mini-workshops continued into March 2025, and a separate memo on the results and conclusions will be prepared and distributed.

-The January 2025 update of the Risk Register has not yet been distributed, but the top project risks did not change from the September 2024 update and are presented in Attachment C of this report.
+The top risks based on the January 2025 update of the Risk Register are presented in Attachment C of this report.

 TJPA conducted an internal Quantitative Risk Assessment (QRA) workshop on February 26-27, 2025, based on the updated cost estimate reflecting current cash flow constraints and the January 2025 Master Schedule update (data date December 31, 2024).
-During March 2025, TJPA will complete and finalize both the actualized cost inflation and the updated cost escalation projections.
-The risk models and results will then be finalized and TJPA plans to present the key outcomes to the FTA and PMOC at the April 2025 monthly meeting.
+During March 2025, TJPA continued to evaluate both the actualized cost inflation and the updated cost escalation projections.
+Preliminary runs of the risk models were conducted, and the project team is fine-tuning model inputs.
+The results of the possible combination of Contracts 50-TS and 55-YB have not yet been included and are not planned to be included unless their risks are significant.
+The risk models will be re-run, and results will then be finalized and TJPA plans to present the key outcomes to the FTA and PMOC at the April 2025 monthly meeting.